Entropy of mixing: Proof from statistical mechanics

+The Flory–Huggins solution theory is an example of a more detailed model along these lines.

 Relationship to information theory

 The entropy of mixing is also proportional to the Shannon entropy or compositional uncertainty of information theory, which is defined without requiring Stirling's approximation.
 Claude Shannon introduced this expression for use in information theory, but similar formulas can be found as far back as the work of Ludwig Boltzmann and J. Willard Gibbs.
 The Shannon uncertainty is not the same as the Heisenberg uncertainty principle in quantum mechanics which is based on variance.
 The Shannon entropy is defined as: